Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Internal organs and skeleton

-How to determine the gender of a rabbit
+How to determine the sex of a rabbit

-The inguinal glands are pockets on both sides of the anus.
-Healthy rabbits clean these places themselves.
+The inguinal glands are pockets on either side of the anus.
+Healthy rabbits clean these areas themselves.
 Sick and overweight rabbits often cannot reach these pockets.
-Thus, a hard and painful scab forms on these places.
-In this case, you should regularly check these places and clean them if necessary with a cotton swab dipped in water until the rabbit can do it himself.
-After cleaning, lubricate the affected areas with petroleum jelly or zinc ointment.
+Thus, a hard and painful scab forms in these places.
+In this case, you should regularly check these areas and, if necessary, clean them with a cotton swab soaked in water until the rabbit can do this on his own.
+After cleaning, lubricate the affected areas with Vaseline or zinc ointment.

 • dry nose;